Tourism in England: World Heritage Sites

-17 of the 25 United Kingdom UNESCO World Heritage Sites fall within England.
+17 of the 25 United Kingdom's UNESCO World Heritage Sites fall within England.
 Some of the best known of these include Stonehenge, the Tower of London, the Jurassic Coast, Westminster, the Roman Baths in Bath, Saltaire, Ironbridge Gorge and Studley Royal Park.

-The northernmost point of the Roman Empire, Hadrian's Wall, is the largest Roman artefact in the world, running a total of 73 miles in northern England.
+The northernmost point of the Roman Empire, Hadrian's Wall, is the largest Roman artifact in the world, running a total of 73 miles in northern England.

-Most visited sites

 National Parks

 Some notable National Parks in England include: